 Ridiculously large grandma skivvies…..check!

 Seabag check list complete.
 Nowhere on that list does it say spouse.
 I can remember people joking that a spouse wasn’t issued in your seabag, but until I enlisted, I didn’t know just how true that was.
 I thought I was prepared for what was coming.
 I knew my husband and I would have some extra challenges being a dual military couple.
-I had no idea what I was in for.
+I had no idea what I was in for; here are the dual military marriage benefits and challenges.

 I knew the military has policies and instructions on how to station dual military couples together.
 I read every word of those while I was in a-school to make sure I knew what to expect.
 I even got orders less than three hours from my husband.
 I wasn’t expecting there to be fine print on those instructions that state if you are a first term sailor (or Marine) then the military doesn’t have to follow the 90 mile rule.
 I wasn’t prepared for having my orders taken from me and being told I would be stationed 502 miles away from my husband instead.
 I wasn’t ready to find out I was going to the last city in the world I wanted to be stationed.